 13/10/20

-Christos Merantzas is Associate Professor in the Department of History & Archaeology of the University of Patras where he teaches cultural history and theory.
-He has published extensively in the cultural history of Byzantine and post-Byzantine period (six books, two co-authored monographs) and in the aesthetic appreciation of human-constructed environments (one book) and numerous articles in a variety of journals covering subjects from cultural history of the body to cultural management and environmental aesthetics.
+Christos Merantzas is Professor in the Department of History & Archaeology of the University of Patras where he teaches cultural history and theory.
+He has published extensively in the cultural history of Byzantine and post-Byzantine period (six books, three co-authored monographs) and in the aesthetic appreciation of human-constructed environments (one book) and numerous articles in a variety of journals covering subjects from cultural history of the body to cultural management and environmental aesthetics.
 He was the scientific responsible for the Research Project entitled 'The Virtual Museum' funded by the 'John S. Latsis Public Benefit Foundation' (2015).
 In 2013 he has awarded the Metsovion Interdisciplinary Research Prize of the National Technical University of Athens for the best academic research.

 Christos Merantzas (2020).
 Topio-graphies.
 Athens: Smili